-A springhouse on Birmingham Hill Preserve (see map 2.4) is thought to be the only structure on the Preserve that may have existed during the Battle of the Brandywine.
+The springhouse on Birmingham Hill Preserve is thought to be the only structure on the Preserve that may have existed during the Battle of the Brandywine.
 An opportunity exists to restore the springhouse which is in disrepair, demonstrate 18th century construction methods, and provide an interpretive opportunity for the Battle of Brandywine.